mirzakhalov/dq-learning/README.md

 Easy way to check and validate the results would be to look under */results* folder, it has the final replay buffer for both of the algorithms as well as the logs that you can check out (and visualize) using Tensorboard.

+Current results were obtained by running the code on the free preemptible Google Colab GPUs.
+Each model took ~9 hours to train.

-To reproduce the results and check out the code, follow these part of the code
+To reproduce the results and check out the code, follow these part of the code:

 ##  Installing the necessary libraries